-The standard standing position for axe throwing ranges between 12-15 feet away from the target.
+The standard standing position for axe throwing ranges between 12-15 feet from the target.
 There will be a mark on the ground where you should stand and throw the axe.
-If you want to practice at home then make sure you put up the target around 15 feet away, and close the distance as necessary.
+If you want to practice at home, put the target around 15 feet away and close the distance as necessary.

-Chalking your hands for smoother release of the axe isn’t absolutely necessary, but if you want to get serious about axe throwing you should certainly train with chalked-up hands.
-That’s because the chalk makes release of the handle smoother – it will slide out of your grip with greater ease.
+Chalking your hands for a smoother release of the axe isn’t necessary, but if you want to get serious about axe throwing, you should train with chalked-up hands.
+That’s because the chalk makes the release of the handle smoother – it will slide out of your grip with greater ease.
 The fractions of a second can mean the difference between hitting the bullseye or the axe bouncing off the target.

-The main difference between tomahawks and axes is that the first were and are designed as weapons of war and hunting tools which, unlike axes, are not meant for felling trees and processing them.
+The main difference between tomahawks and axes is that the first was designed as weapons of war and hunting tools which, unlike axes, are not meant for felling trees and processing them.
 That said, many axe-throwing competitions use Western-style axes, not tomahawks.
-There are different reasons for that, but getting comfortable throwing axes is a good idea if you want to compete in official competitions.
+There are different reasons, but getting comfortable throwing axes is a good idea if you want to compete in official competitions.

-Of course, if you know that an axe-throwing event will feature tomahawks or just want to throw tomahawks for fun alone or with friends, go for it!
-Nobody’s going to stop you enjoying axe-throwing with whatever tools you like.
+Of course, if you know that an axe-throwing event will feature tomahawks or want to throw them for fun alone or with friends, go for it!
+Nobody’s going to stop you from enjoying axe-throwing with whatever tools you like.

 I have written a full guide to throwing axes that you might be interested in.
 My recommendation for beginners is the SOG throwing tomahawk.

-Axe throwing has a lot of popularity there are even two big leagues who organize and hold axe-throwing competitions.
+Axe throwing has a lot of popularity.
+There are even two big leagues that organize and hold axe-throwing competitions.
 They are the NATF and the WATL.

 NATF stands for the National Axe Throwing Federation.
-They were established in 2016 in order to create a standardized rule for all axe throwing competitions around the US.
-It incorporates multiple rules such as the league rules, playoff rules, NATF tournament rules, facility specification, equipment specification, and other guidelines.
+They were established in 2016 to create a standardized rule for all axe throwing competitions around the US.
+It incorporates multiple rules such as the league rules, playoff rules, NATF tournament rules, facility specifications, equipment specifications, and other guidelines.

-There’s also a National Axe Throwing Championship held every year where all the best throwers come together to take part in the event and reap the glory for the best, most accurate throws.
+There’s also a National Axe Throwing Championship held every year where all the best throwers come together to participate in the event and reap the glory for the best, most accurate throws.

 WATL stands for World Axe Throwing League.
 They’re one of the largest axe throwing organizations in the world.
 They started off their journey to unite axe throwers around the world.
-They have also created standardized rules to make axe throwing a fair and safe sport to play.
+They have also created standardized rules to make axe throwing a fair and safe sport.
 The WATL hosted the first ever axe throwing tournament in the world.

 Axe Throwing Safety

-Axe throwing is probably one of the safest sports around, believe it or not.
-You’re not throwing a ball towards a person, as in baseball, you’re not leaping and crashing into other players or falling on the floor, as in basketball.
-Axe throwers don’t charge into an opposing team like in American football, and there are no sharp skates or pucks flying at your face like in hockey.
+Believe it or not, axe throwing is probably one of the safest sports.
+You’re not throwing a ball toward a person, as in baseball.
+You’re not leaping, crashing into other players, or falling on the floor, as in basketball.
+Axe throwers don’t charge into an opposing team like in American football, and no sharp skates or pucks are flying at your face like in hockey.

-- Inspect the axe before starting to ensure that the axe is in a sound condition.
-The most important thing is to make sure that the axehead is firmly attached to the handle.
+Inspect the axe before starting to ensure that the axe is in a sound condition.
+The most important thing is to ensure the axehead is firmly attached to the handle.
 It should not be loose.
 The handle should not have any cracks or structural damage.
-The most dangerous part of axe throwing is probably the swing, when the axehead can fly off or the axe can slip out of the thrower’s hand and injure someone.
+The most dangerous part of axe throwing is the swing when the axehead can fly off, or the axe can slip out of the thrower’s hand and injure someone.

-- Maintain a proper lane system in order to avoid accidents and, worse, casualties.
-No throwers should be throwing axes at one target at the same time, especially not if they’re standing close together.
+Maintain a proper lane system to avoid accidents and, worse, casualties.
+No throwers should be throwing axes at one target simultaneously, especially if they’re standing close together.

-- The standard distance that should be maintained from the target is 12 feet.
-However, the size and the length of the handle will also determine how further you need to stand from the target in order to get a full rotation to hit it.
+The standard distance that should be maintained from the target is 12 feet.
+However, the handle’s size and length will also determine how further you need to stand from the target to get a full rotation to hit it.
 Longer axes need a larger distance, small hatchets, of course – less.
 But start at the standard – 12 feet.

 Axes throwing is a fun and exciting game that can be mastered by learning the fundamentals well and practicing, practicing, practicing!
-Like every other sharp tool, you need to follow some safety measures in order to keep yourself away from accidents.
-Keep throwing and who knows, you could be the next axe throwing champion!
+Like every other sharp tool, you need to follow some safety measures to keep yourself away from accidents.
+Keep throwing, and who knows, you could be the next axe throwing champion!